 Breast milk sharing occurs both formally and informally.

 Informal breast milk sharing practices also occur between friends, family and strangers online.
 Websites connecting people who want to sell and buy breast milk often include recommendations for buyers on how to minimize health and safety risks, such as making sure the donor has been screened for certain infections.
-However, breast milk bought through the internet can pose risks.
+However, breast milk shared by friends or bought through the internet is unlikely to have been collected, processed, tested or stored in a way that reduces risks to a baby.
 This kind of donated breast milk could contain:

 - Bacterial growth and contamination with bacteria that could cause infection